RELOCATED(5) RELOCATED(5)

 Wget

-wget -O relocated.example http://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/relocated
+wget -O relocated.example https://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/relocated

 cURL

-curl http://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/relocated > relocated.example
+curl https://exampleconfig.com/static/raw/postfix/alpine3/etc/postfix/relocated > relocated.example